Love Really Hurts Without You: Remixes and remakes

 In 1986, the song was covered by the pop group Bad Boys Blue for their album Heartbeat and was released as a single, but did not chart.

 In November 1986 a remixed version of Billy Ocean's "Love Really Hurts Without You" had a single release which briefly charted in the UK at #81 and which in March 1987 would spend one week on the Netherlands Single Top 100 at #98.
 On Belgium's Flemish chart – which had afforded the original Ocean version a #6 peak – the 1986 mix of "Love Really Hurts..." rose as high as #21 in January 1987.

 "Love Really Hurts..." has since 1987 generated two successful Belgian remakes via two distinct Flemish renderings, the first a thematic departure from the English original: "Met z'n tweetjes", recorded by Bart Kaëll which in 2013 reached #3 on the hit parade rankings for Flemish acts: the track was one of eight new songs included on the Kaëll retrospective album release 30.
 In 2015 Willy Sommers recorded a more faithful translation of "Love Really Hurts...": "Liefdesverdriet Doet Zo'n Pijn", for his album Gisteren wordt vandaag: (Willy Sommers quote:) "Everyone has had to deal with heartbreak.
 The song has always appealed to me: despite the sad lyric there's cheer in the upbeat music."
 Issued as the album's fifth single in March 2015, "Liefdesverdriet..." reached #15 on the hit parade rankings for Flemish acts.

 A new remix of Ocean's "Love Really Hurts Without You" was issued in 1994.

 The band Madness recorded "Love Really Hurts Without You" in the sessions for The Dangermen Sessions Vol. 1 their 2005 covers album; however, the track was shelved until January 2010 when it served as the B-side for the single release of "Forever Young".

+In 2026, Manchester United fans sang a chant parodying the chorus of 'Love Really Hurts Without You" about their midfielder Kobbie Mainoo with the lyrics being "Mainoo, United can't play without you".